spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/build-installer-iso.md

   - If you do not include the user data file during the Edge Installer ISO build process, you must provide this configuration before the installation takes place with site user data.
 For more information, refer to [Apply Site User Data](../site-deployment/site-installation/site-user-data.md).
 - Content bundles.
+This is an archive of all images, helm charts and packs used for any number of specified cluster profiles.
 - Cluster definition.
-The cluster definition contains all configurations for a cluster in Palette.
+Cluster definitions contains a cluster profile and any profile variables used in the profile.
 When you include a cluster definition during the Edge Installer ISO build process, you can create a new cluster that uses your imported cluster definition in your Edge host.

+The benefits of building the above content into the ISO is that you can ensure the standardization of your Edge deployments through the installer.
+Whether you build the content into the installer ISO or not, you always have the option of uploading them or changing them later in the deployment process.

 ## Prerequisites